Metallica: Lady Gaga Co-Lead Singer, Tribute For Motörhead’s Lemmy Kilmister

 — WSAM News (@WSAMNews) March 1, 2017

-Even if its name suggests that it is a heavy metal band, Metallica’s lyrics and music has had several influences, with many fans arguing that the band’s music properly belonged to the “hard rock” genre with elements of heavy metal in it.
+Even if its name suggests that it is a heavy metal band, Metallica’s lyrics and music have had several influences, with many fans arguing that the band’s music properly belonged to the “hard rock” genre with elements of heavy metal in it.
 Metallica has undoubtedly been greatly influenced by Motörhead, the English band formed by Lemmy Kilmister.

 In fact, Hardwired… to Self-Destruct, Metallica’s tenth and latest studio album, contains a song called “Murder One” that is a dedication to Lemmy Kilmister.
 According to Blabber Mouth, James Hetfield, Metallica’s lead vocalist and guitarist, spoke about how Lemmy proved to be an inspiration behind “Murder One.”